Phosphoria Formation: Stratigraphy and lithology

 The Phosphoria is underlain by the Pennsylvanian-Permian Casper Formation or, depending on the location, by the Park City Formation or the Tensleep Sandstone, and it is overlain by the Triassic Dinwoody Formation.
 The upper boundary is placed at the top of the uppermost phosphorite bed and below the tan calcareous siltstone of Dinwoody formation.
 The lower boundary is marked by a thin phosphorite that contains abundant fish scales and bones.
+The Shedhorn Formation is laterally equivalent to the Meade Peak Member.

 Thickness and distribution

 The formation reaches its greatest thickness in the Sublett Range in the Paleozoic cordilleran structural basin of southern Idaho.
 Within the basin the formation consists of a basal phosphorite overlain by a thick sequence of chert and cherty sandstone.
 To the east in western Wyoming the Phosphoria gradually decreases in thickness and is intertongued with carbonate rocks of the Park City Formation and redbed sandstones of the Chugwater Formation of Permian to Triassic age.
 The Phosphoria units extend into the Wind River Mountains and pinch out in the Green Mountains to the east.